Overview

 If you have any questions or concerns about daily mouth care or notice

-any unusual symptoms in your patient, please consult your healthcare professional.
+any unusual symptoms in the person, please consult your healthcare professional.

 Tips on Mouth